cfpb/sbl-project/features/features.md

 - [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process.
 - [x] As a filer, I want to be able to associate myself with one or more financial institutions, so that I can file on behalf of the institution(s) I am responsible for.
 - [x] As a a filer, I want to be able to search for and select my financial institution(s) by financial instituion name and/or LEI, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my financial institution with GLEIF, so that I can create an account associated with that FI.
+- [x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my financial institution with GLEIF, so that I can create an account associated with that financial institution.
 - [x] As a filer, I want to be alerted if I try to complete my profile using a personal email address, so that I know to go back to Login.gov and login with my financial institution email address.
 - [x] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
-- [x] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list (based on email domain), so I don’t need to look up my FI’s LEI info during the registration process.
+- [x] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list (based on email domain), so I don’t need to look up my financial institution’s LEI during the registration process.

 **Needs further review:**
-- [ ] [Dev user story] As a filer, I want filings for my financial institution to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
+- [ ] [Dev user story] As a filer, I want filings for my financial institution to be viewable only by people logged in and associated with my financial institution, so that only trusted users are seeing and modifying my filings.
 - [ ] [Need further review] As a filer, I want to be able to log out of my account at the end of a session, to keep it secure.
 Add timeout period for session?
+Login/Logout in the header area?
 - [ ] [Need further review] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
 This is already built into the new system - Login.gov, user profile, etc.
-- [ ] [Needs further review] As a financial institution/FI POC, I want there to be a credible process for ensuring that users are really associated with FIs, so that malicious actors can’t sabotage my filing process.
+- [ ] [Needs further review] As a financial institution point of contact, I want there to be a credible process for ensuring that users are really associated with financial institutions, so that malicious actors can’t sabotage my filing process.

 ### Technical requirements
 1. User management API